opticrepairrob/xbqnxwkr/README.md

 ## 🎯 What is this?

-This archive contains the most advanced, undetectable **Kahoot Answer Bot**.
-This isn't just a script; it includes a complete GUI interface, bypass methods, and multiple working strategies to ensure you instantly get the right answers in any live Kahoot game.
+This archive contains the most advanced, undetectable **IReady Auto-Answer Bot**.
+This tool automates lessons, bypasses time requirements, and provides correct answers automatically for the IReady educational platform.

-> **💡 Perfect for:** Quick response in live games, testing your own quizzes, or just having fun with friends.
+> **💡 Perfect for:** Completing lessons quickly, bypassing mandatory timers, and automating IReady assignments.

 ---